Amirreza-0/KEGG-pathway-gravis-visualizer/README.md

 ### contact
-for any question or suggestion you can contact me via:
+for any question or suggestions contact me via:
 - email: amirreza.alise@gmail.com